Automated 3D Printing Market

 -

-In July 2024, Nano Dimension announced an all‑cash purchase of Desktop Metal for approximately USD 135–183 million, merging two leaders in metal additive manufacturing to boost its industrial automated 3D capabilities.
+In July 2024, Nano Dimension announced an all-cash acquisition of Desktop Metal valued at approximately USD 135–183 million.
+This strategic move brings together two leaders in metal additive manufacturing, enhancing Nano Dimension’s industrial automated 3D capabilities.

 -

-In May 2025, Peak Technology acquired Jinxbot 3D Printing to enhance its rapid prototyping and automated 3D solutions for high‑precision applications in semiconductor, biomedical, and aerospace sectors.
+In May 2025, Peak Technology acquired Jinxbot 3D Printing to strengthen its expertise in rapid prototyping and automated 3D solutions.
+This acquisition enhances the company’s capabilities in delivering high-precision applications across the semiconductor, biomedical and aerospace sectors.

 Automated 3D Printing Market Segment Analysis